By Stacey Zell, RT

 Managing food allergies takes a team – especially at school!
 School nurses, teachers, and food service staff all play a role in keeping children with food allergies safe at school.

 The Food Allergy Support Group will discuss steps that parents can take to assemble their child's team and prepare for the upcoming school year.

 Food Allergies: Preparing for a Safe School Year

-The Parkinson’s Support Group will talk about driving assessments at its meeting on Wednesday, May 24 at Northfield Hospital.
+The Northfield Parkinson’s Support Group will meet on Wednesday, August 23 at Northfield Hospital.

 The main topic of the meeting is movement through dance, followed by small-group discussions on travel and increasing mobility confidence.